 There are quite some advantages of using DI, here is a (possibly) non-exhaustive list:

 - Easier to unit test

-- By allowing us to change the dependency from the “outside” (when calling it), we can unit test it pretty easily, allowing us to easily mock it.
+- By allowing us to change the dependency from the “outside” (when calling it), we can change its dependency to a mocked one.